KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

     )
 }

-A flexible localization engine is an important part of a keyboard, where every supported locale should be able to localize the keyboard and its texts, layout, and secondary callout actions.
+A flexible localization engine is an important part of a keyboard, where every supported locale should be able to localize the keyboard and its texts, layouts, secondary callout actions, etc.

-In KeyboardKit, all ``Foundation/Locale/keyboardKitSupported`` locales define localized strings, assets, and locale-specific information.
-KeyboardKit also extends the native ``Foundation/Locale`` type with additional capabilities.
+In KeyboardKit, all ``Foundation/Locale/keyboardKitSupported`` locales define localized strings, assets, and additional information.
+The native ``Foundation/Locale`` is also extendewd with additional capabilities.

-👑 [KeyboardKit Pro][Pro] unlocks localized keyboards and services for all ``Foundation/Locale/keyboardKitSupported`` locales in your license.
+👑 [KeyboardKit Pro][Pro] unlocks localized services for all locales in your license.
 Information about Pro features can be found further down.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro